ca16/ValidAnagrams/README.md

 ### To run:

-1. Clone the repository.
+1. Clone the repository into some location A.

-1. Using the terminal, navigate to the src folder.
+1. Using the terminal, navigate to A.

+1. do 'cd ValidAnagrams/src/main/java'
+       (navigate to the java folder under main under src)

-1. run 'javac vaf/*.java'
+1. do 'javac vaf/*.java'

-1. run 'java vaf/ProgramStartVAF'
+1. do 'java vaf/ProgramStartVAF'

 1. The program itself will ask you for input, and give you the instructions you need.
 For an outline, see the section 'While it's running below'.